 Recent state-of-the-art end-to-end multi-agent learning approaches, such as MADiff \cite{zhu2024madiff} and MADT \cite{meng2023offline}, demonstrate strong coordination in offline MARL domains.
 MADiff uses diffusion models to jointly generate multi-agent action or trajectory sequences, while MADT applies transformer-based sequence modeling for decision making.
-Both approaches rely on large offline datasets, which is incompatible with few shot demonstration learning, and integrate temporal and spatial learning within a single model, limiting modularity and adaptability.
-They also omit progress parameterized geometry for flexible start and goal adaptation—capabilities critical for few shot multi-robot learning.
+Both approaches rely on large offline datasets, which is incompatible with few-shot demonstration learning, and integrate temporal and spatial learning within a single model, limiting modularity and adaptability.
+They also omit progress parameterized geometry for flexible start and goal adaptation-capabilities critical for few-shot multi-robot learning.

-{In contrast, DDACE employs a hierarchically decoupled framework that learns temporal action sequencing and spatial motion generation independently.
+In contrast, DDACE employs a hierarchically decoupled framework that learns temporal action sequencing and spatial motion generation independently.
 It generalizes from minimal demonstrations by extracting essential robot–object interactions without large datasets or handcrafted rewards, unlike GNN-based or end-to-end MRS approaches, it leverages graph-based temporal reasoning and progress-parameterized geometry for rapid, few-shot adaptation to diverse multi-robot coordination tasks.